READING TEACHERS ASSOCIATION, INC. #00298

 ARTICLE XIV – STANDING COMMITTEES

-Structure: There shall be several standing committees: Membership, Grievances, Programs, Publicity, Sick Bank, and Contract Committee.
-All committees, excluding the Contract Committee, shall have a member from each building having a supervising Principal and Association, and appointed for overlapping terms of two years.
+Structure: There may be several standing committees including: Membership, Grievances, Programs, Publicity, Sick Bank, and Contract Committee.
 Each committee may, with the approval of the Executive Board, organize special subcommittees and task forces for the specific activities from the membership of the Association.

 Quorum – A quorum for standing committees shall consist of fifty percent (50%) of the committee’s members.